Skip to content

 Purpose

-• activate knees and legs
+• activate the knees and legs

-• prepare the body for load
+• prepare the body for load-bearing

-• improve control in bending and extension
+• improve control in bending and extending

-• develop movement rhythm
+• develop rhythm in movement

-• control in both lowering and rising
+• control in both the lowering and rising phases

 • even rhythm